Custom Software vs Off-the-Shelf: How to Make the Right Decision in 2026

 Scoring Matrix

-Rate each option on a 1-5 scale:
+Rate each option on a 1-5 scale for your specific situation:

 | Factor | Weight | Off-the-Shelf | Custom | |--------|--------|--------------|--------| | Workflow fit | 25% | | | | Total cost (5-year) | 20% | | | | Time to deploy | 15% | | | | Scalability | 15% | | | | Integration capability | 10% | | | | Competitive advantage | 10% | | | | Maintenance burden | 5% | | | | Weighted Score | 100% | | |